-We're starting to pick up speed in our discussion of LPC - in this chapter we've learned about movement zones, the taskmaster, search add\items, switch statements and variable scope.
+We're starting to pick up speed in our discussion of LPC - in this chapter we've learned about movement zones, the taskmaster, searching add_items, switch statements and variable scope.
 That's a lot to digest, and you may want to step away from the tutorials at this point to allow the information to sink it.
-It's a good idea to practice with all of this - try setting up other searchable items in other rooms.
-Practise is the way to gain understanding, after all.
+It's a good idea to practise with all of this; for example, try setting up other searchable items in other rooms.
+Practice is the way to gain understanding, after all.